desmos-labs/primer/validators-program/overview.md

 ## About periodic rewards
 In order to prevent an over-accumulation in the hands of few validators, during each Phase of the Primer program we will review the rules and quantity of the tokens that will be allocated to validators.

+### Phase 3
-The currently running Phase is **Phase 3** and we have decided to allow for a maximum of **250 Desmos Tokens** to be distributed to each validator, based on the **number of pre-commits** their node will sign.
+During **Phase 3** we have decided to allow for a maximum of **250 Desmos Tokens** to be distributed to each validator, based on the **number of pre-commits** their node will sign.

-We plan to run this phase for 31 days.
-Considering an average block time of 5.70 seconds, this means that each validator should sign approximately 469,894 pre-commits during that period of time.
-To incentivize validators to run their node through the whole Phase 3, we have decided to adopt a logarithmic token distribution:
+Such Phase has been running for 31 days.
+Considering an average block time of 5.70 seconds, this means that each validator should have signed approximately 469,894 pre-commits during that period of time.
+To incentivize validators to run their node through the whole Phase 3, we decided to adopt a logarithmic token distribution:

 | Pre-commits signed | Tokens rewarded |
 | :----------------: | :-------------: |